 Owner Frank Fabrizio describes his ideal wines as those with “elegance, regional character, finesse & classic style”, and that should give you an idea of what to expect at Red Hill winery.

 Founded in 1989, Red Hill is more than just a winery, its spectacular views out over the ocean towards Phillip Island make it a scenic destination in its own right.

 Visitors have this outstanding view at the glass-walled Max’s Restaurant, a top-class establishment focussing on local and sustainably sourced ingredients.

 Main Ridge Estate

-Although many claim to be winemaking pioneers on the Mornington Peninsula, Main Ridge Estate has the honour of being the first licensed vineyard inthe region in modern times.
+Although many claims to be winemaking pioneers on the Mornington Peninsula, Main Ridge Estate has the honor of being the first licensed vineyard in the region in modern times.

 Priding its heritage, Main Ridge was established at Red Hill in 1975 by Nat and Rosalie White.
 Concentrating on pinot noir and chardonnay, Main Ridge’s range has won numerous industry awards being dubbed an “icon of the region” and a “grand cru” vineyard of the Mornington Peninsula.

 The Main Ridge’s on-site restaurant is known as The Larder and offers light and seasonal lunches to visitors from midday until 4 pm every weekend.

 As you can see, their new owners are friendly and it has a lovely vibe to it.
 The excellent wines that Main Ridge has produced for decades continue to be produced and the restaurant is a lovely spot for lunch.

 Willow Creek Vineyard